-When it comes to rabbits, brown is a color a lot of people think of even though many different colors can appear on a bunny coat.
-Brown also comes in many forms such as chocolate, red, golden, etc. You may think of brown as a boring color, but the color can look great on a long-eared rabbit friend.
+When it comes to rabbits, brown is the color that most people think of, even though bunny coats come in many colors.
+Brown also has various shades, such as chocolate, red, golden, etc. Some people may think of brown as a boring color, but the color can look great on a long-eared rabbit friend.

-As we mentioned, brown can come in many forms.
-There are lots of shades and patterns that can adorn a rabbit’s coat and give them each an entirely different appearance.
-Below, we will take a look at the different breeds that have brown in their coat.
+There are various shades and patterns that can adorn a rabbit’s coat and give them an entirely different appearance.
+Let’s look at the different breeds that have brown in their coat.

 This is a small rabbit with golden fur.
-Depending on the individual bunny, the color can vary from light tan to darker golden.
-They can also be white, as well.
+Depending on the individual bunny, the color can vary from light tan to dark gold.
+They can also be white.

 2. American Sable

-This bunnies fur has a hombre effect going from black, to drown, to tan.
+This bunny’s fur has a hombre effect going from black to brown to tan.
 They are a short-haired rabbit with long ears and a cute face.

 3. Belgian Hare

-This breed id a domesticated hare though they closely resemble their wild cousins.
+This breed is a domesticated rabbit, though they closely resemble their wild cousins.
 They have a deep brown coat, long agile body, and a straight tail.
 This is a quick and active bunny that blends in with a wooded area.

-This is another brown rabbit whose coat can vary in tone.
-Some have a deep, rich brown color while others are more tank and light.
-They are also a large breed originating in the USA.
+This is a brown rabbit whose coat can vary in tone.
+Some have a deep, rich brown color, while others are more tank and light.
+They are also a large breed originating in the U.S.A.

 5. Dwarf Lop